 The Farmers Markets of Minneapolis Collaborative fosters the vitality of the City’s farmers markets through strategic and informed innovation, advocacy, education, and cohesive partnerships.

-A planning team is coordinating the collaborative efforts, comprised of five market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
-Market staff in the leadership team include: Martha Archer (Mill City Farmers Market), Elizabeth Day (Four Sisters Farmers Market), Emily Lund (Neighborhood Roots Markets — Fulton, Kingfield & Nokomis), Jenna Yeakle (Midtown Farmers Market), Pat Nelson (Minneapolis Lyndale and Nicollet Mall Markets) and DeVon Nolen (West Broadway Farmers Market).
-Additional partners current include Kristen Klingler (Minneapolis Health Department), Nicolina Moua (Minneapolis Food Policy Program Aide), Mai Yang (Minneapolis Health Department), Helene Murray (University of MN- MISA), Beth Dooley, David Nicholson and many others.
+A planning team is coordinating the collaborative efforts, comprised of six market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
+Market Managers in the leadership team include: Martha Archer (Mill City Farmers Market), Elizabeth Day and Mel Anderson (Four Sisters Farmers Market), Emily Lund (Neighborhood Roots Markets — Fulton, Kingfield & Nokomis), Keeya Allen (Midtown Farmers Market), Mao Lee (Minneapolis Lyndale and Nicollet Mall Markets) and DeVon Nolen (West Broadway Farmers Market).
+Additional partners current include Evalyn Carbrey (Minneapolis Health Department), Mai Yang (Minneapolis Health Department), Amanda Chavez, (Minneapolis CPED), Kathy Zeman (MFMA), Helene Murray (MISA), Beth Dooley, David Nicholson and many others.